You hear the question all the time – does size really matter?

 For a tall triple tier cake: one of the tiers is extra tall – meaning there are 2 cakes separated by a cake board in one of the tiers (typically the middle tier).
 This will yield approximately 1.5 times the servings of our standard cake.

-Take note on the style you like the best and head on over to schedule a consultation with us to book your bespoke cake!
+Take note on the style you like the best and head on over to our availability page to confirm your date is available and schedule a consultation with us to book your bespoke cake!